javanocollins/JavanoCollins/README.md

     Additional things about me:<br>
     I am a boxer<br>
     I am an avid reader (subjects: finance, psychology, history, stem)<br>
-    I love marine science and I self-proclaim to be an advocate for environmental health.
-An additional passion of mine lies in applying technology to Marine Science to save the       ocean.
+    I love marine science.
+An additional passion of mine is using technology to help save the marine ecosystems.
   </samp>
 </p>